hanahbs/MBA_Edinburgh/README.md

-# Market Basket Analysis in Supermarket in Edinburgh
+# Market Basket Analysis in a Supermarket in Edinburgh
 Credit : Cognitive Class

 ## Requirements